vmware-tanzu/package-for-kpack/README.md

     ```

    > Note: The `<REGISTRY-HOSTNAME>` must be the registry prefix for its corresponding registry
-   > - For [dockerhub](https://hub.docker.com/) this should be `https://index.docker.io/v1/`. `kp` also offers a simplified way to create a dockerhub secret with a `--dockerhub` flag.
+   > - For [Dockerhub](https://hub.docker.com/) this should be `https://index.docker.io/v1/`. `kp` also offers a simplified way to create a Dockerhub secret with a `--dockerhub` flag.
    > - For [GCR](https://cloud.google.com/container-registry/) this should be `gcr.io`.
 If you use GCR then the username can be `_json_key` and the password can be the JSON credentials you get from the GCP UI (under `IAM -> Service Accounts` create an account or edit an existing one and create a key with type JSON). `kp` also offers a simplified way to create a gcr secret with a `--gcr` flag.

-2. Create a cluster store
+2. Create a ClusterStore.

    A store resource is a repository of [buildpacks](http://buildpacks.io/) packaged
    in [buildpackages](https://buildpacks.io/docs/buildpack-author-guide/package-a-buildpack/) that can be used by kpack